 The key-store element points to a certificate file.
-The Configuration Wizard creates a default certificate file, called evsidentity.jks, in the DOMAIN_DIR/servername/ssl directory; its password is the same as that entered when creating a server with the Configuration Wizard.
-The evsidentity.jks contains a self-signed certificate.
-Optionally, create your own certificate file and either replace the evsidentity.jks file, or update the key-store element in the config.xml file.
+The Configuration Wizard creates a default certificate file, called evsidentity.jks, in the DOMAIN\ DIR/servername/ssl directory; its password is the same as that entered when creating a server with the Configuration Wizard.